kubermatic/kubeone/docs/manual-cluster-repair.md

 ## Join new VM to the cluster as control-plane node

+### WARNING: It is super important to appoint one of the existing and healthy control-plane nodes as a Leader.
+Otherwise, new PKI will be generated and spread across your control-plane instances, effectively disrupting control-plane kubernetes components.

 ### What is Leader instance
 In KubeOne the Leader instance is the first instance from the `Hosts` in KubeOne config file (or `kubeone_hosts` in Terraform output) list.
 This instance will be